Internal medicine

 • Taking anticoagulants (apply pressure to the injection site during intramuscular injection)

-• Egg allergy (influenza vaccine is currently safe to administer)
+• Egg allergy (influenza vaccine is now safely administered)

 Frequently Asked Questions